C.D. Arcense

 Club Deportivo Arcense Ciudad Arce, commonly known as C.D.
 Arcense are a Salvadoran professional football club based in Ciudad Arce.

 History

-In 15 April 2002, Arcense won promotion to the Salvadoran Primera División for the first time in the history after defeating Atletico Chaparrastique 3-2, with goals from Willian López and Sixto Vigil.
+On 15 April 2002, Arcense won promotion to the Salvadoran Primera División for the first time in the history after defeating Atletico Chaparrastique 3–2, with goals from Willian López and Sixto Vigil.

 but were relegated again after the 2003/2004 season.
 Despite winning two out of their last three games in 2013, Arcense were relegated to the Salvadoran Third Division.